RebootJeff/rebootjeff.github.io/source/_posts/2014-09-16-web-security-fundamentals-by-google-peeps.markdown

   - MITM
 2. Simple security best practices
   - Use frameworks/libraries to fight XSS for you
-  - Implement CSP on your server
+  - Implement CSP to protect your front end
   - Reinforce HTTPS with HSTS

 **I won't go into detail about any particular topic.** This blog post will simply get you started in understanding fundamental web security.
 I suggest you use Google to research more about hacks/attacks or wait for me to post another blog post that provides a collection of links to sweet videos, references, and articles that I found particularly helpful for learning more about all these topics.